Ist-Zhy/AcFusion/README.md

 Links to the checkpoints can be found in the inference description below.

+## Abstract
+The purpose of fusing infrared and visible images is to create a single fused image that not only includes texture details and prominent objects but also being well-suited for further intelligent processing.
+Existing fusion methods often use local convolution, which fails to account for multi-scale and global feature dependencies, while Transformer-based approaches typically face constraints related to computational resources and input image size.
+To this end, we propose an innovative and streamlined fusion network, called AcFusion.
+Firstly, we introduce ACmix, which consists of a combination of convolution and multi-head self-attention, to enhance the global modeling capability while retaining as much meaningful information as possible from the source image for further processing.
+We design the Sobel operator-based attention gradient block (SWGD) to suppress loss of high-frequency information and enhance fine-grained information of the mode.
+Furthermore, we design a Residual-Dense Attention Block (RDAB) using SWGD as a component, which further improves the representation ability of features through residual connection.
+We conduct generalization experiments and ablation experiments to demonstrate the effectiveness of our fusion method in integrating information from different modalities.
+Moreover, we also verify the superiority of our method in the downstream task of object detection.

 ## Architecture
 ![](https://github.com/Ist-Zhy/AcFusion/blob/main/docs/AcFusion.png)
 Our AcFusion is implemented in `FusionNetwork.py`.